cloudmesh-community/book/chapters/cloud/multipass.md

 > How do you write a bibtex entry for <https://multipass.run/>

-> Add all bibtex entries (e.g. the urls you see in multipass.md) into
+> Add all bibtex entries (e.g. the URLs you see in multipass.md) into
 > <https://github.com/cloudmesh-community/book/blob/master/bib/multipass.bib>

 > Tip: see: <https://github.com/cloudmesh-community/book/blob/master/bib/refs.bib>